sliao-mi-luku/DataScience_with_R/git_tutorial.md

 ### git remote
 Manage remote repository
 ```
 $ git remote                      # display the remote repo you cloned
 $ git remove -v                   # display the full path to the remote repo
+$ git remote add origin <URL>     # create the connection from the local repo to a remote repo
 ```

 ### git push